HomeProductionCropsHow to Completely Control Weeds In Cassava Farms for 25% increase in...

 How can you effectively control weeds in cassava farms?

 Weed control by slashing, hand or hoe weeding can be labour intensive.
-The best way to control weeds in cassava farms is to adopt different cultural practices.
-Especially at the land clearing, land preparation, seedbed preparation, planting and post-planting stages of growing cassava.
+The best way to control weeds in cassava farms is to adopt different cultural practices, especially at the land clearing, land preparation, seedbed preparation, planting and post-planting stages of growing cassava.
 You can use herbicides.
 But, you should read and understand the labels for guidelines on the application methods and rates.
 This will help avoid environmental problems that come with their use.

 Read also: Safety Precautions in Agrochemicals Handling and Usage